Sambruk/Open-Accounts-Payable/_posts/2016-09-02-terminology.md

 ### Journal

-The the name imply, journals are used to group journal entries.
+As the name imply, journals are used to group journal entries.
 For example one could have a journal for incoming invoices, another for cash purchases, and a third for invoices sent to customers.